-B. Attribute-based Encryption
+2.3 Attribute-based Encryption

-There has been a great interest in developing attributebased encryption [21], [22], [23], [24] due to its fine-grained access control property.
-Goyal et al. [21] designed the first key policy attribute-based encryption (KP-ABE) scheme, where ciphertext can be decrypted only if the attributes that are used for encryption satisfy the access structure on the user private key.
+There has been a great interest in developing attributebased encryption [28], [29], [30], [31] due to its finegrained access control property.
+Goyal et al. [28] designed the first key policy attribute-based encryption (KP-ABE) scheme, where ciphertext can be decrypted only if the attributes that are used for encryption satisfy the access structure on the user private key.
 Under the reverse situation, CP-ABE allows user private key to be associated with a set of attributes and ciphertext associated with an access structure.
 CP-ABE is a preferred choice when designing an access control mechanism in a broadcast environment.
-Since the first construction of CP-ABE [22], many works have been proposed for more expressive, flexible and practical versions of this technique.
-Cheung et al. [23] proposed a selectively secure CP-ABE construction in the standard model using the simple boolean function, i.e. AND gate.
-By adopting proxy re-encryption and lazy re-encryption techniques, Yu et al. [24] also devised a selectively secure CP-ABE scheme with the ability of attribute revocation, which is perfectly suitable for the data-outsourced cloud model.
+Since the first construction of CP-ABE [29], many works have been proposed for more expressive, flexible and practical versions of this technique.
+Cheung et al. [30] proposed a selectively secure CP-ABE construction in the standard model using the simple boolean function, i.e. AND gate.
+By adopting proxy re-encryption and lazy re-encryption techniques, Yu et al. [31] also devised a selectively secure CP-ABE scheme with the ability of attribute revocation, which is perfectly suitable for the data-outsourced cloud model.

-III.
-PROBLEM FORMULATION
+3 PROBLEM FORMULATION

-A. System Model
+3.1 System Model

 The system framework of our proposed ABKS-UR scheme involves three entities: cloud server, many data owners, and many data users, as shown in Fig. 1.
 In addition, a trusted authority is implicitly assumed to be in charge of generating and distributing public keys, private keys and re-encryption keys.
 To enforce fine-grained authorized keyword search, the data owner generates the secure indexes with attribute-based access policies before outsourcing them along with the encrypted data into the CS.
 Note that we can encrypt data by any secure encryption technique, such as AES, which is outside the scope of this paper.
-To search the datasets contributed from various data owners, a data user generates a trapdoor of keyword of interest using his/her private key and submits it to the CS.
-We adopt the per-dataset user list to enforce the coarse-grained dataset search authorization.
-Thus, our scheme benefits from search process acceleration as search does not need to go to a particular dataset if the user is not on the corresponding user list.
-Notably, even with the per-dataset user list in place, the enforcement of the search authorization is still controlled by the owner-defined access policy, i.e. the CS will search the corresponding datasets and return the valid search results to the user if and only if the attributes of the user on the trapdoor satisfy the access policies of the secure indexes of the returned files, and the intended keyword is found in these files.
+To search the datasets contributed from various data owners, a data user generates a trapdoor of keyword of interest using his private key and submits it to the CS.
+So as to accelerate the entire search process, we first enforce the coarse-grained dataset search authorization with the per-dataset user list such that search does not need to go to a particular dataset if the user is not on the corresponding user list.
+Next, the finegrained file-level search authorization is applied on the authorized dataset in the sense that only users, who are granted to access a particular file, can search this file for the intended keyword.
+More precisely, the data owner defines an access policy for each uploaded file.
+The CS will search the corresponding datasets and return the valid search result to the user if and only if the attributes of the user on the trapdoor satisfy the access policies of the secure indexes of the returned files, and the intended keyword is found in these files.